ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 The 25km panAn ran in 2.5 hours and used 6.9 kSU.

 ### CICE initial conditions
 The default CICE IC is "default" which has full ice cover below 60S (and above 60N).
-Since starting in January, makes more sense to start with zero ice cover.
-I haven't done this but imagine it is controlled in `ice_in` with
+Since the simulation starts in January, a zero ice cover initial condition may be more appropriate.
+This wasn't tested by we suggest it could be controlled in `ice_in` with

 `setup_nml`: `ice_ic` to `'none'` instread of `'deafult'`.

 ### OBC instructions

-Firstly, generate the files using [this script](https://github.com/claireyung/mom6-panAn-iceshelf-tools/blob/main/generate-obcs/ACCESS-OM2_panan_boundary_forcing_8km.ipynb).
-Needs hh5 analysis-22.10 at the moment, but some minor updates to the xarray syntax should allow the notebook to run with updated xarray versions in newer analysis environments.
+The boundary condition files can be generated by using [this script](https://github.com/claireyung/mom6-panAn-iceshelf-tools/blob/main/generate-obcs/ACCESS-OM2_panan_boundary_forcing_8km.ipynb).
+However, this script is now depreciated and will need some minor updates to the xarray syntax to allow the notebook to run with updated xarray versions in newer analysis environments (the notebook previously ran on hh5).

-Check files, sensible numbers e.g. temperature in celcius.
+Before running, check that the files give sensible numbers e.g. temperature in celcius.

 Then add file to `config.yaml`:
 ```